THE Tax Law Institute |1717 N Street NW |STE 1|Washington, DC 20036 |+1(202) 800-9230

 Coordinated by:

-Chief Tax Litigation Counsel Emeritus & Adjunct Assistant Professor Louis B. Carpenter III CPA CFP USTCP | Admitted to Practice U.S. Tax Court | Tax Litigation Counsel and Adjunct Assistant Professor at the Tax Law Institute | Registered Coordinator of Approved U.S. Tax Court Clinical, Student Trial Practice and Calendar Call Program at the Hawai'i Federal Tax Clinic | Director, Hawai'i Tax Clinic Board of Directors | Educated at the University of Miami
+Chief Tax Litigation Counsel Emeritus & Adjunct Assistant Professor Louis B. Carpenter III USTCP CPA CFP | Admitted to Practice U.S. Tax Court | Tax Litigation Counsel and Adjunct Assistant Professor at the Tax Law Institute | Registered Coordinator of Approved U.S. Tax Court Clinical, Student Trial Practice and Calendar Call Program at the Hawai'i Federal Tax Clinic | Director, Hawai'i Tax Clinic Board of Directors | Educated at the University of Miami

 Associate Professor James H. Chapman E.A.
 M.A.
 M.P.A.| Federal Tax Research Director and Associate Professor at the Tax Law Insti'ute | Chairperson, Board of Directors, Hawai'i Federal Tax Clinic